ppy/osu-wiki/news/2024/2024-10-21-the-followpoint-predominador-the-grandmaster-of-ss-ranks.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/4568537">Predominador</a></p>

-This is the classic answer for many players, but [ExGon](https://osu.ppy.sh/users/214187) really inspired me!
+This is the classic answer for many players, but ::ExGon::{ user-id=214187 } really inspired me!
 He was one of the bests in many different "playstyles" of the game, like HDHRDT in AR10 map, FL in hard maps, high CS maps, high star maps, tech maps, and so on.
 Seeing a player like him being able to be so expert in many different ways inspired me to try my best with many different mod combinations, in different types of maps too!
 Even though I am not as good as he was, I feel having a "wider" skillset made me reach where I am today, and enjoy different aspects of the game.

-Also, more related to SS now, my main inspiration is [syu](https://osu.ppy.sh/users/2400918)!
+Also, more related to SS now, my main inspiration is ::syu::{ user-id=2400918 }!
 Since way before I was hard grinding to 100k SS, I've seen his pace being VERY consistent, this during months, with some rare days-off, while I was struggling to keep my own pace, with days farming a lot and in the next day(s) farming much less.
 But seeing him doing his best also inspired me to do my best, even through inconsistency!
 He is really a legend, very good player in many aspects too, and I am willing to see him reaching 100k in a soon future!

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/18152711" style="background-image: url('/wiki/shared/avatars/MegaMix.jpg')"></a>